DataFire/Integrations/integrations/generated/google_pubsub/README.md

 * output [Empty](#empty)

 ### projects.snapshots.get
-Gets the configuration details of a snapshot.
+Gets the configuration details of a snapshot.<br><br>
+Lists the names of the snapshots on this topic.<br><br>
+<b>ALPHA:</b> This feature is part of an alpha release.
+This API might be
+changed in backward-incompatible ways and is not recommended for production use.
+It is not subject to any SLA or deprecation policy.

 ```js